High-Density Wireless, It’s Not Just for Stadiums Anymore

 There are important trends hitting the market right now like; 802.11ax or Wi-Fi 6 which is loaded with powerful new features, such as Orthogonal Frequency Division Multiple Access (OFDMA), 1024-QAM (quadrature amplitude modulation) encoding and target wake time (TWT), that make Wi-Fi faster and less congested.
 802.11ax supports multi-user, multiple-input, multiple-output (MU-MIMO) technology, meaning that a given access point can handle traffic from up to eight users at the same time and at the same speed.
 Previous-generation APs divided their attention and bandwidth among simultaneous users.
 These new features will lead to a better mobile experience and longer client battery life, and they will open the door to a wide range of new applications that could not have been done on Wi-Fi before.
 Wi-Fi 6 is due to be ratified in 2019, but some commercial products are available today.
 You may consider setting up one “Test” area within your enterprise, let us know.

-Nearly everyday we see innovations that affect your capacity, coverage, and performance options.
-Mobile traffic is projected to grow by factor of 7X, annual roadmap sessions help you plan and budget before you have to solve a problem.
+Nearly every day we see innovations that affect your capacity, coverage, and performance options.
+Mobile traffic is projected to grow by a factor of 7X, annual roadmap sessions help you plan and budget before you have to solve a problem.